 In the 1970s some fashion magazines rediscovered coin jewelry, but they did not use the original coins.
 There were too expensive.

 At the time they neither follow the shapes and sizes; they were extremely exaggerated.
 In the 1990s the exaggeration was picked up by the bracelet designers.

 The definition of a trend or hype is that one day it is very popular and the other day nobody cares anymore, unless for the fanatics or really interested people.

-And in the 2010s the coin jewelry is in fashion or trendy again, focusing on pendants, rings, and bracelets.
+And in the 2010s coin jewelry is in fashion or trendy again, focusing on pendants, rings, and bracelets.
 The fashion item you must have to have to get accepted by your peers.
-Celebrities, bloggers (uhhh… not me), and influencers show the way.
+Celebrities, bloggers (uh… not me), and influencers show the way.